What the debt to asset ratio is, how to calculate it, and how it reveals a company’s leverage, solvency, and financial risk profile.

 The Bad News:

-Companies with low debt-to-asset ratios are the financial equivalent of people who bring umbrellas when there's a 10% chance of rain.
-They might miss some opportunities for aggressive growth, but they sleep well at night.
+Such companies have a low debt-equity ratio; they are the financial equivalent of the person who brings an umbrella when there is a 10% chance of rain.
+They may forgo some aggressive growth opportunities, but have no problem sleeping at night.

 The Benefits of Playing It Safe: